How To Vote In Florida In 2020

 Pay attention to deadline dates and ID requirements to make sure your vote in Florida counts.

 Election Day 2020 is on Nov.
-3, but the deadlines to register and vote are looming.
-Whether you want to cast a ballot for President of the United States or local Mosquito Control District (yes – that’s a thing here in Florida), there are some basics you need to know.
+3. Whether you want to cast a ballot for President of the United States or local Mosquito Control District (yes – that’s a thing here in Florida), there are some basics you need to know.

 Let’s start with the fact that in order to vote, you must be registered.
 Each state has different rules and deadlines, and the rules may change as we continue to assess the impact of the pandemic.

 To register to vote in Florida, you must:

 - Be 18 years old or older (Be 16 years old to preregister to vote)

 - Not have been adjudicated mentally incapacitated with respect to voting in Florida or any other state without having the right to vote restored;